Why Alcohol and Substance Abuse Do Not Remove Fear

 Drugs and alcohol can hijack your brain and body, intensifying anxiety, mood swings, and stress.
 Simply trying to “stop” often fails because cravings, withdrawal, and emotional triggers create intense, time-sensitive challenges.

-Using the Managing Fear Framework, you can take control: notice patterns and triggers with a quick log, interrupt urges with short grounding exercises or journaling, take small, deliberate steps to face stressful situations without substances, and reach out for support when needed.
+You can take control: notice patterns and triggers with a quick log, interrupt urges with short grounding exercises or journaling, take small, deliberate steps to face stressful situations without substances, and reach out for support when needed.

 Reflecting on what works helps build confidence and practical coping skills.
 Over time, these strategies reduce fear and impulsivity, making mental health recovery more manageable and sustainable.